FREE CASE REVIEW

 The requirements for proving a diminished value claim vary depending on which state you are in, your car’s make and model, and other factors.
 Sadly, you can’t trust your insurance company to give you the full compensation you need.

-Here are some requirements for proving a diminished value claim in Florida or Georgia:
+Here are some requirements for proving a diminished value claim in Florida:

 According to Florida diminished value laws, drivers can only seek compensation through an at-fault insurance company.
 If you were at fault, you can’t pursue a diminished value claim.